geeksterin/ReactCurriculum/Day_4_props/Day_4_props.md

 When we use an object as props we usually destructure the data to access the values.
 Destructuring makes our code easy to read.
 We will soon see the destructuring of props but before that let's see function as props for a React component.

 ### Function prop types

+## Exercise :
+- Create a component that accepts a function prop type into some other function

 We can pass a function as props type to a React component.
 Let's see some examples